HydroModPy/HydroModPy/tests/validation/README.md

 - steady Dupuit and Boussinesq profiles,
 - transient linearized unconfined responses,
 - radial 2D island and pumping cases,
-- a distributed top-drainage benchmark.
+- a distributed top-drainage benchmark,
+- one steady topographic interception benchmark for the local `boussinesq` backend,
+- one transient topographic interception-onset benchmark for the local `boussinesq` backend.

 At the moment: